meimberg-io/awesomeapps.strapi/doc/DATA-TRANSFER.md

-# Pull Live Data
+# Data Transfer Scripts

-This document explains how to pull data from your live Strapi instance to your local development environment.
+This document explains how to transfer data between your local development environment and your live Strapi instance.

+## Available Commands

+- **`npm run pull-live`** - Download data FROM live server TO local
+- **`npm run push-live`** - Upload data FROM local TO live server ⚠️

 ## Setup